psychemedia/pentrich-uprising/tellings/57_pentrich_rebellion.md

 ---

-THe charge of wilful murder against Robert Walter seems to have been dropped as the charge of high treason was pursued?
+The charge of wilful murder against Robert Walter seems to have been dropped as the charge of high treason was pursued?

 ---